-On January 7, 1610, physicist and astronomer Galileo Galilei turned his new telescope to the nocturnal sky to watch the planet Jupiter and discovered the eponymous four moons of Jupiter, Io, Europa, Ganimede, and Callisto.[1,2]
+On January 7, 1610, physicist and astronomer Galileo Galilei turned his new telescope to the nocturnal sky to watch the planet Jupiter and discovered the eponymous four moons of Jupiter, Ganimede, Callisto, Io, and Europa although he is not able to distinguish the last two until the following day.[1,2]

 Three fixed stars, totally invisible by their smallness

 On 7 January 1610 Galileo observed with his telescope what he described at the time as “three fixed stars, totally invisible by their smallness“, all close to Jupiter, and lying on a straight line through it.
 On the very same day he wrote a letter containing the first mention of Jupiter’s moons.
 At the time, he saw only three of them, and he believed them to be fixed stars near Jupiter.
 He continued to observe these celestial orbs from January 8 to March 2, 1610.
 In these observations, he discovered a fourth body, and also observed that the positions of these “stars” relative to Jupiter were changing in a way that would have been inexplicable, if they had really been fixed stars.
 Within a few days he concluded that they must be orbiting Jupiter.
 Galileo named the group of four the “Medicean stars”, in honour of his patron, Cosimo II de’ Medici and Cosimo’s three brothers.
 Later astronomers, however, renamed them Galilean satellites in honor of their discoverer.

 Naming the Galilean Moons